discordx-ts/discordx/README.md

 # discord.ts (typeit/discord)
-Create your discord bot using TypeScript and decorators!
+Create your discord bot by using TypeScript and decorators!
 This module is built on `discord.js`, so the internal behavior (methods, properties, ...) is the same.

 **[Join the Discord](https://discord.gg/VDjwu8E)**